andrewbanchich/shreddit/README.md

 This brings several benefits:

 - You don't need to have Python or anything else installed.
-- You don't need to worry about what version of Python is installed.
-- Instead of having `shreddit.yml` and `praw.ini` config files, all configuration is done through CLI commands with environment variables as default fallbacks.
+- Instead of having `shreddit.yml` and `praw.ini` config files, all configuration can be done through CLI commands with environment variables as default fallbacks.
-- It isn't Python.
+- I found that [Python Shreddit](https://github.com/x89/Shreddit) didn't comments which mods removed.
+This does.

 # Installation